 At the end of the initialization we return the certificate and the PKCS12 file, if the private key exists.

 This revokes the token.
-We need to determine the CA, which issues the certificate, contact the connector and revoke the certificate set the PIN of a token.
-The PIN of the certificate token is stored encrypted.
-It is used as passphrase for the PKCS12 file.
+We need to determine the CA, which issues the certificate, contact the connector and revoke the certificate set_pin (pin, encrypt=False)

 Some token types may revoke a token without locking it.